Helping Hand Initiative

 Getting involved in the Helping Hand Initiative can be done by following the steps below:

 - STEP 1 – Has your chapter identified a cause or organization it is passionate about supporting?
 If so, you are already participating in the Helping Hand Initiative.
-If not, We encourage you to check out the Partners page to learn more about the Fraternity's Helping Hand Partners or schedule a time to visit with your university's office of community service.
-There you can discover new opportunities for your members to get involved with local or national efforts.

 - STEP 3 – Now it's time to have fun!
 The chapter has put in the hard work of planning and preparing for the event and now is the time to put that plan into action.
 Host the chapter's event(s) on the day(s) it is scheduled for and enjoy the camaraderie of the brothers and the people the chapter's efforts are benefiting.
-Once the event has concluded, be sure to send out press releases to local news affiliates and share your story with us at email@example.com!
-For assistance with composing a press release, check out the Generating Positive Press resource guide and don't hesistate to contact the General Fraternity for more information.
+Once the event has concluded, be sure to send out press releases to local news affiliates and share your story with us at firstname.lastname@example.org!
+For assistance with composing a press release, check out the Generating Positive Press resource guide and don't hesitate to contact the General Fraternity for more information.

 Questions regarding the Helping Hand Initiative, the Founders' Month of Service, and the Fraternity's Helping Hand Partners can be directed to Christopher Brenton, Associate Director of Leadership Development at email@example.com or (540) 463-1869 Ext.
 652.